M-Sakr/BotcApp/README.md

 How to run it:
 - download .net core 5 https://dotnet.microsoft.com/download/dotnet/5.0
-- add your binance api key and api secret, you need permission reading, no other permission needed, see the picture binance api screenshot.
+- add your binance api key and api secret to appsetting.json, you need permission reading, no other permission needed, see the picture binance api screenshot.
 - in the repository directory run this code open terminal/cmd and run this code `dotnet run`

 ## License